-CURRENT ROAD STATUS: Currently 12.5 miles of Going-to-the-Sun Road is now OPEN for the 2019 travel season!
-Visitors can travel the entire length of the road from the West Entrance to Lake McDonald Lodge, and 1 mile from the St. Mary Entrance to Foot of St. Mary Lake.
+CURRENT ROAD STATUS: Currently 12.5 miles of Going-to-the-Sun Road are open for travel.
+Visitors can drive 11.5 miles from the West Entrance to Lake McDonald Lodge, and 1 mile from the St. Mary Entrance to Foot of St. Mary Lake.
 Visit the National Park Service website for up-to-date info.

 Going-to-the-Sun Road, a winding 50-mile highway that follows the Continental Divide through Glacier National Park, gives its visitors spectacular views of rolling green meadows, weaving rivers, and evergreen trees, with a new view of the Rocky Mountains’ snowy peaks around every bend in the road.
 Be awed by the smallest wildflowers, the highest peak, and all the views and wildlife in between, when you walk, bike, drive, or even cross-country ski along this one-of-a-kind road.